hammerheadlemon/ctrack/README.rst

 Technical Notes
 ---------------

+Stakeholders
+############

--  A User can also be associated with a "stakeholder" object, which represents a Person in the system who is also a User.
+A User can also be associated with a "stakeholder" object, which represents a Person in the system who is also a User.
 This means there is an option for designated third-parties can also have rights to log into the system

+Workflow is currently to add Person, User and Stakeholder objects in the Admin.
+We would also want to restricted Stakeholder users from being able to do anything in the system other than X.